dev-nahid/Discord-bot/README.md

-# Discord-bot
+# Discord Bot
-My first discord bot
+I'm learning nodejs and few other staff.
+This is my first discord bot and i'm using discordjs API.